Kirkman building on campus in Fall

 May I file as an independent student since I am living on my own?

-8. Do you have dependents (other than your children or spouse) who live with you and who receive more than half of their support from you, now and through June 30, 2024?
+- Do you have children or other people (excluding your spouse) who live with you and who receive more than half of their support from you now and between July 1, 2024, and June 30, 2025?

-12. At any time on or after July 1, 2022 did your high school or school district homeless liaison determine that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless?
+- At any time on or after July 1, 2023, were you unaccompanied and either (1) homeless or (2) self-supporting and at risk of being homeless?

 Maybe you do not meet one of these criteria but your situation is such that neither of your parents should be considered a resource for your education.
 The Financial Aid Office has the authority to make exceptions on a case-by-case basis.
 If you want to apply for a dependency override, you will need to complete an override request form as well as provide other documentation proving your self-supporting status.
 You may request an application from the Financial Aid Office.